Tommy Milner

-Thomas Milner (born January 28, 1986) is an American GM factory racing and test driver, also currently employed full-time in Corvette Racing.
+Thomas Gerhard Milner Jr. (born January 28, 1986) is an American GM factory racing and test driver, also currently employed full-time in Corvette Racing.
 He is also the co-owner of PRIVATE LABEL Team Hype E-Sports team on iRacing.
 He was featured in 2011 racing video game Shift 2: Unleashed.

 Early life

 Milner was born on 28 January 1986.
 His passion for racing started when he would watch and observe his father's racing team, currently known as PTG Racing Inc. Milner even states: Always in the summertime, when I was off school I’d go up to the shop almost every day and I’d just kind of hang out at the shop there and interact with all the crew guys and ride around all the pit equipment around the parking lot and stuff like that.
 It was fun being there.
 The crew guys were fun to hang out with always and it was cool to be around the race team.At a young age, Milner would test and consult amateur racing game mods, whom of which are now the founders of Slightly Mad Studios.